oppiliappan/scientifica/README.md

 # Scientifica

 Tall and condensed bitmap font for geeks.
+**Now in bold**

 Scientifica is largely based on [creep](https://github.com/romeovs/creep), with a number of minor tweaks to improve readablity (*a matter of taste of course*).

-Most characters are just 4px wide, which is brilliant for small displays.
+Most characters are just 4px wide, which is brilliant for low dpi displays.

 ## What's different?